crahan/ipyfilechooser/README.md

 - Better error handling with `ParentPathError`, `InvalidPathError`, and `InvalidFileNameError`
 - Better and more consistent handling of Windows drive letters and paths
 - Fix bug where resetting the filechooser would not reenable the select/change button
-- Properly handle folder permission errors by raising a warning indicating the folder can not be opened
+- Properly handle folder permission errors by raising a warning

 ### 0.5.0